itthinx/affiliates-ninja-forms/readme.txt

 == Upgrade Notice ==

-This release contains two fixes related to the affiliate registration.
+This release contains fixes related to the affiliate registration and to the currency used for form referrals.